KiraYamato94/LasMonjas/README.md

 - Removed "how many impostors are in game" text from the load screen for all gamemodes and added the gamemode name instead (thx JustASysAdmin for the idea)
 - 5 new hats and upgraded old ones
 - Added a client option to define if ghosts can see role names (only after being reported)
-- Reduced lag on Police And Thiefs games
+- Reduced lag on Police And Thieves games
 - Added two options for Hot Potato, one to define if hot potato time limit resets after giving it to other player and another to define the new extra time for hot potato timit limit

 **Version 1.3.1 (19th March 2022)**